cacashitoshito/alx-zero_day/0x03-git/README.md

-updated now Some text for this read me well
+updated now Some text for this read me welli